Magnification (album): Background

-In August 2000, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, drummer Alan White, and keyboardist Igor Khoroshev, finished with their three-month Masterworks Tour across the United States.
+In August 2000, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, drummer Alan White, and keyboardist Igor Khoroshev, finished their three-month Masterworks Tour across the United States.
 The tour was met with controversy when Khoroshev was involved in a backstage incident making repeated unwanted advances towards two female security guards.
 He was later charged with assault and battery and sexual battery, both misdemeanours.
 Reports of Khoroshev being loud and verbally abusive at his hotel were also made.
 The incident led to Khoroshev's departure at the tour's conclusion, leaving the band reduced to a four-piece and without a keyboardist.

 As the band discussed their next move in the latter half of 2000, one aspect covered was their future touring plans which included the idea of playing dates with an orchestra on stage.
 This sparked an interest from all four members who felt it was a good time to pursue such a musical direction, leading to the decision of recording a new studio album with an orchestra incorporated into their music.
 Anderson was surprised that Squire and White agreed as he felt the two were always in favour of a heavier rock sound.
 The undertaking marked the first time the band had worked with an orchestra since their second album, Time and a Word (1970).
 The band shared their idea with their fans when in January 2001, an online vote had been posted on their official website asking them if they wish to see their next tour include an orchestra.
 Before the album was recorded, Anderson had decided upon the title Magnification regardless of its style or musical content.
 The idea behind the title and the album itself, he explained, "eventually became the idea to magnify everything that's good around you in order to magnify everything that is good within".

 Production

 Recording

-In early February 2001, Yes entered Santa Barbara Sound Design, a recording studio in Santa Barbara, California to work on a group of demos they had come up with for the album.
+In early February 2001, Yes entered Santa Barbara Sound Design, a recording studio in Santa Barbara, California, to work on a group of demos they had come up with for the album.
 With Howe based in England, he arrived at the studio after the rest had settled and found they already had "industriously started writing music" in a similar fashion to when he flew over to work on Keys to Ascension (1996), which made him proud.
 English engineer and producer Tim Weidner, known for his association with former Yes singer and producer Trevor Horn and artist Seal, was brought in to work on the album at Howe's suggestion as he had worked on his third solo album Turbulence (1991) and praised his approach.
 By July 2001, the album's title was decided upon.